bazineta/js8call/README.md

 - Use of Fortran has been eliminated; everything that was previously implemented in Fortran has been ported to C++.
+- The requirement for a separate decoder process and use of shared memory has been eliminated.
 - Ported to Qt6, which changed the audio classes in a major way.
 Fortunately the wsjtx-improved team had been down this road already, and had dealt with most of the changes needed to the audio stuff.